cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ### `volatile` modifier

-Can be used with the `export` modifier, or without a storage modifier.
+Can be used with the `export` modifier, `linked` modifier, or without a storage modifier.
 Variables declared `export` are automatically volatile, so this modifier has no effect on `export` variables.

 The compiler assumes that volatile variables or array can be changed externally (for example, by other processors, or via the `sync` instruction) or indirectly (via the `read` or `write` using `@this` as the processor) and handles them accordingly.
 A volatile variable is guaranteed to exist in the processor (and can be accessed remotely or indirectly), even if it is not directly accessed by an mlog instruction.